alvistack/vagrant-ubuntu/README.md

 ### `alvistack/ubuntu-20.10:YYYYMMDD.Y.Z`

-Recent tags could be find from [GitHub Release](https://github.com/alvistack/vagrant-ubuntu/releases) of this repository.
-Thus using `alvistack/ubuntu-20.10` will ensure you are running the most up to date stable version of this image.
+Release tags could be find from [GitHub Release](https://github.com/alvistack/vagrant-ubuntu/releases) of this repository.
+Thus using these tags will ensure you are running the most up to date stable version of this image.

 ### `alvistack/ubuntu-20.10:YYYYMMDD.0.0`

-The version tags are rolling release rebuild by [GitLab pipeline](https://gitlab.com/alvistack/vagrant-ubuntu/-/pipelines) in weekly basis.
+Version tags ended with `.0.0` are rolling release rebuild by [GitLab pipeline](https://gitlab.com/alvistack/vagrant-ubuntu/-/pipelines) in weekly basis.
 Thus using these tags will ensure you are running the latest packages provided by the base image project.

 ## License